flox1an/nsite-cli/README.md

 This command line tool allows you to publish a static website on NOSTR in a anonymous and censorship resistant way.

-- The website file listings are published as events (kind 34128) on NOSTR relays.
+- The website file listings are published as events (`Kind 34128`) on NOSTR relays.
-- The binary files are uploaded to a blossom servers.
+- The binary files are uploaded to a blossom server ( https://github.com/hzrd149/blossom )
 - All data is signed with your private key, so it can not be altered by anyone else.

 ## Usage